vsowjanyarani/doc/README.md

   #### Grafana SetUp
  - setup logindetails for grafana
- - integrate the prometheus to grafana by creating datasource with promethues url
+ - integrate the prometheus to grafana by adding datasource with promethues url
- - create a dashboard using existing prometheus import code.
+ - created a dashboard using existing prometheus import code.

  # LOG STREAMING - ELASTICSEARCH ,FLUENT-BIT AND KIBANA (EFK)
    Securely and reliably search, analyze, and visualize your data.